What You Need to Know About COVID-19

 - Maternity patients and NICU parents will be permitted to bring a small bag to the hospital with their personal clothing and their baby’s car seat.
 Personal items such as birthing balls and pillows will not be allowed.

 For the health and safety of our patients and caregivers, certain locations and services have been temporarily suspended.
-Please find more information on COVID-19 location and service updates here.
+Find more information on COVID-19 location and service updates here.

 What can I do to help?